5 Ways to Care for your Eating Disorder Recovery

 Carry on and keep showing up in this weird and wild world as the only person you can be: you!

 Are you wanting to explore your relationship with food and body image and maybe even confront some of those habits you feel stuck in?
-If you’re local to Charlotte, North Carolina or you’re in North Carolina, reach out to us to schedule your free 15 minute phone consult to learn more about how holistic psychotherapy at Fig can help you experience freedom from food struggles and a relationship with your body that feels comfortable and is rooted in compassion.
+If you’re local to Charlotte, North Carolina or you’re in North Carolina, reach out to schedule your free 15 minute phone consult to learn more about how holistic psychotherapy at Fig can help you experience freedom from food struggles and a relationship with your body that feels comfortable and is rooted in compassion.

 If you need support for an eating disorder, NEDA has a helpline that can be reached by calling (800) 931-2237 or you can text “NEDA” at 741741 to be connected to a trained volunteer at the Crisis Text Line.